badlytested/dhcpserver/README.md

 -If you don't have Python installed, install the latest version of Python from www.python.org/downloads.

+-Set your ethernet adapter to a static IP.
+Use that same static IP when prompted by the script.

 -Run the DHCPServer.py script, or alternatively, run the dhcp.bat file as an administrator.
+The batch file should set a static IP for you and reset your NIC to DHCP when complete, but its not working the same on all PCs.

 <!--
 This apparently does not work the same on all computers.